applicaster/developer.applicaster.com/content/iOS-Feed-by-CocoaPods/Integrate-Applicaster-Feed-by-CocoaPods.md

 }
 ```

-+ The dictionary contains all data you need for the event including the event name. here is an example of a real event dictionary which indicates that a user is opened the Feed:
++ The dictionary contains all data you need for the event, including the event name.
+Here is an example of a real event dictionary which indicates that a user has opened the Feed:
 ```
  "Episode name" = "Best Episode";
     "Facebook page ID" = "";